MetOffice/CMEW/doc/source/user_guide/workflow.rst

      completion of the ``configure_for`` job.
      Generates |CDDS| request metadata for each model run (reference and evaluation):
      ``request_ref.json``, ``request_eval.json``.
+     Generates a list of variables to standardise for each model run based on the lists of variables required for each recipe.
      Reads model-specific values from the workflow environment.
      Creates the required directory structure to support multiple |CDDS| standardisation workflows